ONature

 For any such species, the federal Department of the Envionment is required to present a recovery plan within four years of its first listing on Schedule 1, and to report on the implementation of that plan every 5 years.
 However, this is a planning and reporting requirement only; there is no statement that the goals of the plans must be met.

--Eastern Persius Duskywing (E. persius persius): endangered [Note that this is listed as extirpated on the Ontario list above.]
+-Eastern Persius Duskywing (Erynnis persius persius): endangered [Note that this is listed as extirpated on the Ontario list above.]

-The federal and provincial governments have established a Committee on the Status of Endangered Wildlife in Canada (COSEWIC) which makes advice about which insects should be put on endangered species lists.
+The federal government has established the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), which makes advice about which insects should be put on the SARA list of endangered species.
 COSEWIC has established 10 Species Specialist Subcommittees (SSCs), of which one is for Arthropods, including insects.

-An article in the fall 2009 issue of Newsletter of Biological Survey of Canada (Terrestrial Arthropods) provides more information on COSEWIC insect assessments.
+An article in the fall 2009 issue (v.
+28, no. 2) of the Newsletter of the Biological Survey of Canada (Terrestrial Arthropods) provides more information on COSEWIC insect assessments.

 Natural Heritage Information Centre (NHIC)